-Urgent Care Claim Pre-Service Claim Post-Service Claim - of the request for review.
-(Not later than 15 days for each level if your Plan offers two levels of of the request for review.
-(Not later than 30 days for each level if
+Urgent Care Claim Pre-Service Claim Post-Service Claim Deadline by which a claimant will be notified of an appeals decision into account the medical exigencies, but no more than 72 hours after receipt of the request for review.
+Note: The request may be receipt of the request for review.
+(Not later than 15 days for each level if your Plan offers two levels of Not later than 60 days after receipt of the request for review.
+(Not later than 30 days for each level if your Plan offers two levels of internal review). submitted in writing or orally.